KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/defish.rst

    * - Amount
      - Integer
      - Controls the amount of (de)distortion applied to the video.
 More details below.
-   * - Fix camera scaling between 4:3 and 16:9
+   * - Fix Camera Scaling Between 4:3 and 16:9
      - Integer
      -
-   * - Scale Y to affect aspect ratio
+   * - Scale Y to Affect Aspect Ratio
      - Integer
      -
    * - Manual Scale